xl0/lovely-docs/doc_db/sveltejs_sveltekit/getting_started/introduction/short_digest.md

+## What is SvelteKit?

+Framework for building web apps with Svelte.
+Similar to Next.js or Nuxt.

+## Svelte vs SvelteKit

+**Svelte**: UI component compiler that converts components to JavaScript and CSS.

-SvelteKit is a web framework for building apps with Svelte.
-It provides routing, build optimizations, offline support, SSR/CSR/prerendering options, image optimization, and HMR development experience via Vite.
+**SvelteKit**: Complete framework adding routing, build optimization, offline support, configurable rendering (SSR/CSR/prerendering), image optimization, and HMR via Vite.